There is a common assumption in the fitness industry that more is better and never is this truer than when you’re trying to get abs;

-You want to use a well-designed programme that promotes a focus on the essentials, the things that will make the biggest changes and encourage long-term adherence.
+You want to use a well-designed program that promotes a focus on the essentials, the things that will make the biggest changes and encourage long-term adherence.

 Yet, you’re still in the gym doing exercise after exercise, set after set and rep after rep. You’re chasing the burn, focusing on the wrong things and thinking you can crunch your way to glory.

-The results do not match your effort, or your desire and sooner or later you begin to think that getting abs is a luxury reserved for other people.
+The results do not match your effort or your desire and sooner or later you begin to think that getting abs is a luxury reserved for other people.
+This is bullshit.